LLNL/axom/src/components/shroud/docs/reference.rst

 C_return_type
    XXX   override return type of function

-cpp_header
-  C++ header file name which will be included in the implementation file.

 F_C_prefix
   Prefix added to name of generated Fortran interface for C routines.
   Defaults to **c_**.